Wills, Trusts, and Estates

 New Jersey Wills Trusts and Estates Lawyers at Herold Law Can Help You Develop an Estate Plan

-If you are looking to secure you and your family’s future, our New Jersey wills trusts and estates lawyers at Herold Law can help.
+If you are looking to secure you and your family’s future, our New Jersey wills trusts and estates lawyers at Herold Law, P.A. can help.
 We will advise on executors, trustees, and beneficiaries regarding your estate.
 Call us at 908-647-1022 or contact us online today to schedule your initial appointment.
 Located in Warren, New Jersey, we serve clients throughout the state.